With now over half the UK population having received two coronavirus jabs, the UK’s COVID-19 vaccination programme continues at pace.

-As the Pfizer-BioNTech must be stored at low temperatures, it is unlikely to be taken directly to care homes.
-However, it is hoped that the Oxford vaccine, which can be stored at fridge temperature, may not have to be administered in a hospital.
+As the Pfizer-BioNTech and Moderna vaccines must be stored at low temperatures, they are unlikely to be taken directly to care homes.
+However, some governments have now taken the decision to store the vaccine in regular refrigerators.
+The Oxford and Janssen vaccines can be stored at fridge temperature.

 The government is also organising roving teams of healthcare workers who can visit care homes and housebound people.

 The vaccine will likely be administered via injection, although there is some hope it can be distributed through a nasal spray.
 A team at Swansea University are working on a prototype for a COVID-19 vaccine ‘smart patch’.

 “There are certainly good arguments for delivering a vaccine’s payload directly to the upper respiratory tract like modern flu vaccines,” says Matthews.